sccrosby/PythonOceanLessons/README.md

 7. Images: Saved images needed for the python notebooks

 8. InDevelopment: Scripts that may be developed into lessons in the future

+If you have questions or want to get in touch, you can email me.
+Sean C. Crosby
+sean.crosby (AT) wwu.edu